breakin/snestistics/docs/tutorial-2.md

   -labelsfile tutorial2.labels
 ~~~~~~~~~~~~~~~~

 This regenerates the assembler source.
-Lets take a look at it now:
+Let's take a look at it now:
 ~~~~~~~~~~
 ; This function reads from the joypad
 ; We can write as many comment lines here as we want and they will appear before the function